 Sec.
 1370-2.
 California Historical Building Code.
-The California Historical Building Code provides alternative building regulations for permitting repairs, alterations, and additions necessary for the preservation, rehabilitation, relocation, related construction, change of use, or continued use of a qualified historical building or structure, as defined by the Ventura County Building Code.
+The California Historical Building Code provides alternative building regulations for permitting repairs, alterations, and additions necessary for the preservation, rehabilitation, relocation, related construction, change of use, or continued use of a qualified historical building or structure, as defined by Health and Safety Code sections 18950 et seq., or any successor statutes.
 Any qualified historical building or structure may, upon request of the applicant for a permit, be subject to the provisions of the California Historical Building Code if the work is required to comply with the Secretary of the Interior's Standards.

 Sec.
 1370-3.
 Cultural Heritage Sites Deviations.
-Section 8107-37 of the Ventura County Non-Coastal Zoning Ordinance establishes a mechanism whereby appropriate deviations from the regulations of that Chapter can be granted to promote the enhancement, preservation, rehabilitation, restoration, reconstruction, and maintenance of sites and structures of historical or cultural heritage value through the imposition of design and development standards specific to the site.
+Section 8107-37 of the Ventura County Non-Coastal Zoning Ordinance establishes a mechanism whereby appropriate deviations from the regulations of that Chapter can be granted to promote the enhancement, preservation, rehabilitation, restoration, reconstruction, and maintenance of sites and structures of historical or Cultural Heritage value through the imposition of design and development standards specific to the site.